-Responsibilities of employees: Any university employee, faculty/instructor, volunteer, staff, administrator or person working on behalf of an officially sanctioned university office, event or activity, including teaching assistants or assistants to the instructor ("responsible employees"), receiving notice of suspected or potential sexual misconduct is required to file a report with the Title IX Coordinator or a Deputy Title IX Coordinator within one (1) business day of receiving the notice, unless that notice was communicated to an official who can provide professional confidentiality (see "Confidentiality" above).
+Responsibilities of employees: Any university employee, faculty/instructor, volunteer, staff, administrator or person working on behalf of an officially sanctioned university office, event or activity, including teaching assistants or assistants to the instructor ("responsible employees"), receiving notice of suspected or potential sexual misconduct is required to file a report with the Title IX Coordinator, a Deputy Title IX Coordinator, or the Assistant to the Title IX Coordinator within one (1) business day of receiving the notice, unless that notice was communicated to an official who can provide professional confidentiality (see "Confidentiality" above).

-University officers, assistant provosts, deans, directors, department chairs, or supervisors who become aware of specific allegations of discrimination or harassment must report the allegations promptly to the Title IX Coordinator and to Human Resources if the alleged offender is an employee.
+University officers, assistant provosts, deans, directors, department chairs, or supervisors who become aware of specific allegations of discrimination or harassment must report the allegations promptly to the Title IX Coordinator or the Assistant to the Title IX Coordinator, and to Human Resources if the alleged offender is an employee.
 Should the allegations involve the Title IX Coordinator or the Director of Human Resources, allegations involving the Title IX Coordinator will be reported to the Deputy Title IX Coordinator, and allegations involving the Director of Human resources shall be reported to the Title IX Coordinator.